BoltApp/bolt-unity-sdk/README.md

 5. Modify the modal style to your liking.
 Ensure to add a close button and handle appropriately.

 **Congratulations 🎉**
-<br>You have a integrated Bolt Charge into your app!
+<br>You have successfully integrated Bolt Charge into your app!

 ## Next Steps

 Now that you have a single checkout working, you will want to adopt some best practices to make them easy to maintain.

 #### Configs
 Use a config for managing your collection of checkout links.
 We recommend using JSON and mapping links to readable names.
 You can swap configs based on environment.
-Ex:
+Example:
 ```
 {
   GEMS_100:   'https://your-checkout-link-here.com',